 You just started a new bachelor programme, in these first few weeks you will receive a lot of information and discover much about who you are as a student.
 We think that it is important to reflect on your experiences during this time, therefore you are asked to keep a photo log of your academic experiences from the first 5 weeks of period 1.
-This photo-log will be the start of the portfolio that you will have to create troughout this year.
+This photo-log will be the start of the portfolio that you will have to create throughout this year.
 More instructions about this portfolio and the deadlines for other assignments can be found in the Instructions Portfolio document on Canvas.

 By capturing your experiences in pictures, you will create a log of your academic development during the first weeks, which will be helpful to look back and reflect on that development.
-It will offer you a standardized format through which you can reflect on your studies, for example by highlighting problems, by emphasizing things you particularly enjoyed or by thinking about your career plans.
+It will offer you a standardized format through which you can reflect on your studies, for example by highlighting challenges, things you particularly enjoyed (learning), or aspects of university life or interactions that surprised you.
 The photo logs are accessible to first-year mentors in the Bachelor.
 Please note that you are free to decide on what information and images you want to share with us.
 So, if you for example do not want to be visible in the pictures, that is perfectly fine.